 Now on casual hearing that ‘one in ten’ statistic doesn’t sound that bad, does it (?), but I think the thing here is we don’t really think about it in context, and we tend to lump it in with the twenty-five percent who would ‘drink every day if given the opportunity’ as though it were the same thing.
 But it’s not the same thing, and looking beyond the percentages at the numbers involved it gets very scary, with statistics for 2008 indicating over five times as many drink related deaths (9031) as drug related ones (1738) across the UK.
 That figure seems even more startling when you realise that the drug related statistic also reflects deaths resulting from the misuse of prescription drugs, including accidental overdoses and suicides…

-My own relationship with alcohol is a complex one, and just like the psychologist, John Marsden, who introduced the Horizon programme I’m an unapologetic over-imbiber.
+My own relationship with alcohol is a complex one, and just like the psychologist, John Marsden, who introduced the Horizon programme, I’m an unapologetic over-imbiber.
 Looking at the weekly ‘Recommended Maximum Units’ – 21 for men, 14 for women – my intake levels are definitely damaging for my health, but as that 21 units only equates to around two and a half bottles of wine OR nine pints of beer per week I’m guessing few people reading this would be in the position to cast the first stone, especially the Pinot Grigio swigging ladies, who get less than two bottles (hardly a lunch’s worth for some!) of their favourite tipple to play with over the full seven days.

 But as I said, I’m unapologetic, because putting my cards on the table it would be no exaggeration to say that alcohol made my adult life – or, at least, provided me with a platform for making it – possible, as without it I was (and still can be, though I’ve got much better at it) so socially inept, withdrawn and uncomfortable that I couldn’t contemplate walking into any sort of social situation in the first place.
-That probably comes as a massive surprise to some who know and hate me as the loudmouthed gobshite in the pub cracking constant jokes and generally going OTT at the merest sniff of the barmaid’s apron, but it is the simple truth and I have a lot to thank Bacchus and Mr Guinness for despite the often problematic nature of our association.
+That probably comes as a massive surprise to some who know and hate me as the loudmouthed gobshite in the pub cracking constant jokes and generally going OTT at the merest sniff of the barmaid’s apron, but it is the simple truth and I have a lot to thank Bacchus and Mr Guinness for despite the often problematic nature of our friendship.

 In a nutshell, then, my reason for becoming a regular drinker in the first place was not that I had a ‘drink problem’ but that I had a non-drink problem that was bigger and more potentially damaging than the drink itself, and that’s the way it has remained throughout my life.
-I’m fortunate in that respect, because if I had been born with the kind of addictive personality (or, to put it more accurately, the kind of brain pathology) that lights up like a pinball machine when introduced to an addictive substance and demands it to the exclusion of all other considerations I think there’s a good chance I would be an alcoholic or recovering alcoholic by now.
+I’m fortunate in that respect, because if I had been born with the kind of addictive personality (or, to put it more accurately, the kind of brain pathology) that lights the grey-matter up like a pinball machine when introduced to an addictive substance and demands it to the exclusion of all other considerations, I think there’s a good chance I would be an alcoholic or recovering alcoholic by now.
 I think if you are unfortunate enough to have that kind of brain pathology willpower and choice don’t really come into the equation.

-There’s an old AA saying that there is no such thing as an ex alcoholic, there are only alcoholics who haven’t had a drink.
+There’s an old AA saying that there is no such thing as an ex-alcoholic, there are only alcoholics who haven’t had a drink.
 MRI brain scan imagery featured in Do I Drink Too Much? certainly appeared to confirm that assertion.

 One big change in my drinking, and I’m sure it’s one that many will recognise, was the shift from pub drinking to drinking at home.
 Thinking back to the days when wine choices in most supermarkets were of the ‘Black or Blue?’ variety (thanks, Roddy Doyle, for that bloody excellent joke, btw) I can clearly remember (or should it be not remember) never drinking indoors.
-Similarly, I can remember as a child my parents having a drinks cabinet full of Christmas booze (Gordon’s and Johnny Walker Red for dad and Babycham and Cinzano for mum), but when the cabinet was closed on January 2nd it stayed that way until December 24th.
+Similarly, I can remember as a child my parents having a drink cabinet full of Christmas booze (Gordon’s and Johnny Walker Red for dad and Babycham and Cinzano for mum), but when the cabinet was closed on January 2nd it stayed that way until December 24th.

 Then came the eighties and an influx of affordable and drinkable wine and suddenly we were all guzzling gallons of the stuff whenever a friend or neighbour dropped in.
 Fast-forward another five years or so and you don’t even need the neighbour; it had pretty much become the norm to pull the cork on a bottle just to sit indoors on your own and watch telly.